 Sometimes we have columns where null values are allowed.
 In such cases, SQL IS NULL is a very useful operator.

-SQL IS NULL operator is used to check if the value of a column is null or not.
-The operator filters the result set based on null column value.
+SQL IS NULL operator is used to checking if the value of a column is null or not.
+The operator filters the result set based on the null column value.

 Let’s discuss in detail about the IS NULL operator.